visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 If you don't know how to use vim and want to learn, run `vimtutor`, it takes about half an hour.

-Now to set up gpg.
+To set up gpg:

-I recommend not using a passphrase so as not to deal with passphrase prompts, which are a huge pain and break both ssh and release automation.
-If you have a passphrase and want to remove it see:
+I don't use a passphrase on my key, because gpg-agent constantly causes me grief, if you want to remove yours see:

 http://www.peterscheie.com/unix/automating_signing_with_GPG.html